jantznick/invoice/README.md

-# farkel
+# invoice
-Classic Dice Game Farkel in Webapp Form
+Webapp to create invoices and estimates